Budget-Aware Sequential Brick Assembly with Efficient Constraint Satisfaction: Proposed Approach

 Our sequential procedure for pivot brick predictions is inspired by Monte-Carlo tree search (MCTS)~\citep{mcts1}.
 MCTS evaluates possible actions by expanding a search tree with Monte-Carlo simulations and back-ups.
-Similar to this, our method also evaluates pivot brick candidates by aggregating their attachable brick scores, which can be understood as a search tree with depth 1.
-Our method utilizes the U-shaped sparse 3D convolutional network to predict possible brick positions, which is analogous to a policy network of the recent MCTS method~\citep{mcts2}, which employs a neural network to predict prior distributions for search tree expansion.
+Similar to this, our method also evaluates pivot brick candidates by aggregating their attachable brick scores, so that pivot with more attachable bricks will more likely be selected.
+Our method utilizes the U-shaped sparse 3D convolutional neural network to predict possible brick positions, which is analogous to a policy network of the MCTS method~\citep{mcts2}, which employs a neural network to predict prior distributions for search tree expansion.